hashemi/slox/README.md

 The next part of the book will implement a Lox compiler in C.

 ## Progress
-As of 24 Dec 2017, the only missing part is Inheritance (Chapter 13).
-The following chapters are implemented in this Swift version:
+As of 24 Dec 2017, this Swift implementation is complete.
+The following chapters are implemented:

 4. Scanning
 5. Representing Code